synox/yamaha_avr_api/README.md

 yamaha avr control
 ==============

-a quick and dirty c++ console application for yamaha receivers.
+a quick and *dirty* c++ console application for yamaha receivers.
 It allows to control the main input sources, the power and volume, and the web radio stations.
+It contains some hints how to use the yamaha api.

+=> You should use https://github.com/PSeitz/yamaha-nodejs instead.

 -------